beni2704/portfolio-ios/README.md

 ## berUang
 An expense tracker and savings tracker application that help parents to educate their children by tracking their child's daily expense, tracking their child's daily savings while help them differentiate between needs and wants.

+In this project, my primary contribution centered on designing views and implementing core data management for a user-friendly financial interface.
+I focused on creating detailed expenditure breakdowns, utilizing core data functionalities to accurately track and organize users' spending and savings data.
+The implemented data architecture not only enables the display of expenses but also allows users to visualize their savings trends over time.

 <p align="center">
   <img width="250" src="https://github.com/beni2704/portfolio-ios/assets/78644301/8c6375ff-8434-4fa8-ae7c-15a23fd2bcef">
   <img width="250" src="https://github.com/beni2704/portfolio-ios/assets/78644301/b504eab7-e7b1-4dfd-9c42-354762287d70">